 Once approved, the monitor shall submit to the Board or its designee a plan by which respondent's practice shall be monitored.
-Monitoring shall consist of a least one hour per week of individual face to face meetings and shall continue during the entire probationary period unless terminated by the Board or its designee determined in part upon recommendation of the monitor.
+Monitoring shall consist of a least one hour per week of individual face to face meetings and shall continue during the entire probationary period unless modified or terminated by the Board or its designee.
 The respondent shall provide the monitor with a copy of this Decision and access to respondent's fiscal and/or patient records.
 Respondent shall obtain any necessary patient releases to enable the monitor to review records and to make direct contact with patients.
 Respondent shall execute a release authorizing the monitor to divulge any information that the Board may request.
 It shall be respondent's responsibility to assure that the monitor submits written reports to the Board or its designee on a quarterly basis verifying that monitoring has taken place and providing an evaluation of respondent's performance.